basiliscos/cpp-rotor/docs/Patterns.md

-taking addresses of just created actors and pass them in constructor to the other actors etc. The approach will work in the certain circumstances; however it leads to boilerplate and fragile code, which "smells bad", as some initialization is performed inside actors and some is outside; it also does not handles well the case of dynamic (virtual) addresses.
+taking addresses of just created actors and pass them in constructor to the other actors etc. The approach will work in the certain circumstances; however it leads to boilerplate and fragile code, which "smells bad", as some initialization is performed inside actors and some is outside; it also does not handle well the case of dynamic (virtual) addresses.

 The better solution is to have "the registry" actor, known to all other actors.